Destinations¶

 - TLS Encryption - Secure connections with optional mutual TLS (mTLS) - see TLS & mTLS below

-- Message Headers - Event metadata sent with each message (see below)
+- Message Headers - Event metadata sent with each message — see Per-Destination Details for which destinations support headers

 Destination Pool¶